Integrating contactless credit and debit payment with Transit

 Option 1 requires GTFS-Fares V2.
 It is important to know that GTFS-Fares V1, based on the fare_attributes.txt and fare_rules.txt files, is not supported by Transit.

 On trips where contactless fare media are accepted and the GTFS-Fares V2 data has been updated, a button will appear in the app showing the full-price adult fare for that trip.
-(Note: our app does not yet support display of reduced fare options.)
+(Note: Transit does not yet support display of reduced fare options.)
 If a range of fares are possible in a distance- or zone-based system, but the rider’s destination is unknown, then the button will show a range.
 If a multi-leg trip involves a free transfer, the button on the connecting leg will say “Free transfer”.

 Tapping this button then opens a sheet with additional information and a link to Apple Wallet on iOS and Google Wallet on Android.